 The people of Tholos are so friendly that you might think they have you confused with a celebrity.
 The open-hearted nature of the residents of the town is one of its main draws, contributing to an unbeatable atmosphere of community and camaraderie.
 This is only accentuated by the simple way of life that still endures in the town, which offers a charming portrait of how life has been lived here for centuries.

-In fact, if it weren't for the handful of hotels and restaurants that have sprung up to deal with the demands of tourism, you might think you had stepped back in time.
+In fact, if it weren't for the handful of hotels and restaurants that have sprung up to deal with the demand of All Inclusive holidays to Rhodes, you might think you had stepped back in time.

 Lose yourself in history